 Net income available to Genworth's common stockholders.
-We had higher net income available to Genworth's common stockholders in the current year primarily related to a \$41 million net loss related to a life block transaction completed by our life insurance business and a reserve strengthening in our Australian mortgage insurance business in the prior year that did not recur.
-We also had lower losses in our U.S. mortgage insurance business in the current year from lower new delinquencies.
-This was partially offset by higher claims in our long-term care insurance business and lower net investment income and net investment losses in the current year compared to net investment gains in the prior year.
+We had higher net income available to Genworth's common stockholders in the current year primarily related to lower losses in our U.S. mortgage insurance business from lower new delinquencies in the current year.
+This was partially offset by lower net investment income and net investment losses in the current year compared to net investment gains in the prior year.
+The current year also included a \$13 million restructuring charge related to the expense reduction plan announced on June 6, 2013 reflecting severance, outplacement and other associated costs.
 For a discussion of each of our segments and Corporate and Other activities, see the "-Results of Operations and Selected Financial and Operating Performance Measures by Segment."